oneconcern/datamon/docs/usage/datamon_bundle_download.md

 ```
       --bundle string            The hash id for the bundle, if not specified the latest bundle will be used
       --concurrency-factor int   Heuristic on the amount of concurrency used by various operations.
 Turn this value down to use less memory, increase for faster operations. (default 100)
-      --destination string       The path to the download dir
+      --destination string       The path to the download dir.
+Defaults to some random dir /tmp/datamon-mount-destination{xxxxx}
   -h, --help                     help for download
       --label string             The human-readable name of a label
       --name-filter string       A regular expression (RE2) to match names of bundle entries.